 Can a Person Overdose on Alcohol?

 In today’s society, drinking alcohol is a cultural norm.
-We see it everywhere – at events, parties, in magazines, and on television screens.
+Alcohol is everywhere we look—at events, parties, in magazines, and on TV screens.

 - Abnormal breathing

 - Pale skin, sometimes with a blue tinge

 - Passing out